Skip to main content

 2. Enhanced Insulin Sensitivity Regular exercise also leads to long-term adaptations that improve overall insulin sensitivity.
 Your body becomes more efficient at using insulin.
 This includes an increase in the number of GLUT4 transporters in your muscle cells and an improved signaling cascade downstream of the insulin receptor.
 Resistance training, in particular, is highly effective because it increases muscle mass.
 Since muscle is the primary site for glucose disposal, having more muscle tissue creates a larger “sink” to store glucose, further helping to regulate blood sugar levels.

-The combination of aerobic exercise (like brisk walking or cycling) and (like lifting weights) appears to be the most effective strategy.
+The combination of aerobic exercise (like brisk walking or cycling) and resistance training (like lifting weights) appears to be the most effective strategy.
 Aerobic exercise helps with immediate glucose uptake and cardiovascular health, while resistance training builds the metabolic machinery for long-term glucose management.

 Mechanisms of Lifestyle Interventions on Insulin Sensitivity